-Representing Calcutta is a spatial history of the colonial city, and addresses the question of modernity that haunts our perception of Calcutta.
-The book responds to two inter-related concerns about the city.
-First is the image of Calcutta as the worst case scenario of a Third World city -- the proverbial 'city of dreadful nights.'
-Second is the changing nature of the city’s public spaces -- the demise of certain forms of urban sociality that has been mourned in recent literature as the passing of Bengali modernity.
-By examining architecture, city plans, paintings, literature, and official reports through the lens of postcolonial, feminist, and spatial theory, the book explores the conditions of colonialism and anti-colonial nationalism that produced the city as a modern artefact.
-At the centre of this exploration resides the problem of 'representing' the city, representation understood as description and narration, as well as political representation.
-In doing so, Chattopadhyay questions the very idea of colonial cities as creations of the colonizers, and the model of colonial cities as dual cities, split in black and white areas, in favour of a more complicated view of the topography.
+Representing Calcutta: Modernity, Nationalism, and the Colonial Uncanny is a spatial history of colonial Calcutta, addressing the question of modernity that haunts our perception of Calcutta.
+The book responds to two interrelated concerns about the city.
+The first is the image of Calcutta as the worst case scenario of a Third World city - the proverbial "city of dreadful nights."
+The second is the changing nature of the city’s public spaces - the demise of certain forms of urban sociality that have been mourned in recent literature as the passing of Bengali modernity.

 This book explores the history of the city, focusing in particular on its emergence from colonialism into postcolonial modernity.
 Drawing on postcolonial and spatial theory, the author analyzes the city under British colonial rule and in its later incarnations, and also examines such issues as gender, identity, and nationalism.
 It is a an essential text for scholars with an interest in colonialism, South Asia, and urban development.

 Swati Chattopadhyay is a Professor in the Department of History of Art and Architecture, University of California, Santa Barbara, USA.
 She is an architect and architectural historian, specializing in modern architecture and the cultural landscape of British colonialism.